Vicky-Lind/Node-Harjoituksia/README.md

         - Make it look nicer

         NOTE: This happened because height for that div was set to "full", hence why it stretched.
-    3. 🟩Finish the General Page!!
+    3. ✅Finish the General Page!!
+    4. 🟩Fix General page on mobile

 - MIXED 🔀
     1. 🟩Correctly translate